SalesforceAIResearch/vibepass/README.md

 # VIBEPASS: Can Vibe Coders Really Pass the Vibe Check?

 Benchmark for evaluating LLMs on corner case generation, code judgment, and debugging.
+This dataset was generated using GPT, Gemini, and Claude and should not be used to develop competing models.

 ## Quick Start